The mission of UW-Parkside’s General Education Program is to:

 Social Justice | Understanding and questioning the values and beliefs about social, political, economic and historical contexts that construct diversity and inequality

-Global Perspective | Acquiring the knowledge and skills that provide an understanding of international ane global issues as well as processes
+Global Perspective | Understanding of international and global issues and processes

 • Humanities and the Arts